-- i.
-Be of high architectural value, construction and operation; and - ii.
-Demonstrate how sustainability and environmental considerations have been taken into account.
-Design should incorporate flexibility of use, some with potential for future expansion or alteration for lifetime living, with the aspiration that new dwellings meet Lifetime Homes design standards, (as identified in Appendix 2); and - iii.
-Be styled to complement and respect existing dwelling types in the vicinity; and - iv.
-Use good quality materials that complement the existing palette of materials used within the area with the promotion of high quality interior spaces and natural lighting; and - v.
-Incorporate space and facilities conducive to working from home, where appropriate, with occupier controlled internet access to fibre, copper and other home office services; and - vi.
-Incorporate well-designed access for pedestrians, cyclists and the physically disadvantaged; and - vii.
-Ensure that all homes include outside storage space, and where flats are proposed, include adequate provision of personal secure outdoor general storage suitable for bicycles; and - viii.
-Where appropriate demonstrate how the proposal integrates into the surrounding countryside, and - ix.
-Where appropriate incorporate play areas with safe access to open and green spaces; and - x.
-Ensure that gardens are appropriate to the type of dwelling proposed.
+- Demonstrate how sustainability and environmental considerations have been taken into account.
+Design should incorporate flexibility of use, some with potential for future expansion or alteration for lifetime living, with the aspiration that new dwellings meet Lifetime Homes design standards, (as identified in Appendix 2); and - (ii) Be styled to complement and respect existing dwelling types in the vicinity; and - (iii) Use good quality materials that complement the existing palette of materials used within the area with the promotion of high quality spaces and natural lighting; and - (iv) Incorporate space and facilities conducive to working from home, where appropriate, with occupier controlled internet access to fibre, copper and other home office services; and - Incorporate well-designed access for pedestrians, cyclists and people with disabilities; and - (vi) Ensure that all homes include outside storage space, and where flats are proposed, include adequate provision of secure outdoor general storage suitable for bicycles; and - (vii) Where appropriate demonstrate how the proposal integrates into the surrounding countryside, and - (viii) Where appropriate incorporate play areas with safe access to open and green spaces; and - (ix) Ensure that gardens are appropriate to the type of dwelling proposed.
 This may mean that for some types of dwellings such as apartments and flats, or for older people, there may not be any garden, or there are gardens that could be provided under a service arrangement.